A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Conclusions

+Another research line is to improve the heuristic nurse-to-room assignment by developing more sophisticated neighborhood operators for the SA, which would decrease the speed per iteration but could lead to overall better solutions.
+Furthermore, the SA nurse-to-room assignment is currently only run once per solution.
+To improve the performance, several runs with different starting points and seed values could lead to better solutions.

-Another observation is that a multi-stage approach seemed quite suitable for a competition that allows parallelization.
-This is in contrast to monolithic mixed-integer programming approaches that typically take not much advantage from parallelization, except for solving the initial linear relaxation using different methods.
-For our method, however, parallelization of the different stages was a structural advantage.
+A final observation is that a multi-stage approach is quite suitable for a competition that allows parallelization.
+This is in contrast to monolithic MIP approaches that typically take not much advantage from parallelization, except for solving the initial linear relaxation using different methods.
+For our method, parallelization of the different stages was a structural advantage.
+In fact, we believe that parallelizing even further could pay off, first to improve the later subproblems' performance (in particular the CP solver), second to be able to treat more partial solutions, and third to allow computing dual feedback in the spirit of logic-based Benders' decomposition (see last paragraph of \cref{sec_experiments_results_rejections}).

-\textbf{Acknowledgments.} The second and the fifth author acknowledge funding support from the Dutch Research Council (NWO) on grant OCENW.M20.151.
+\paragraph{Acknowledgments.} The second and the fifth author acknowledge funding support from the Dutch Research Council (NWO) on grant OCENW.M20.151.
+We thank anonymous reviewers for their valuable suggestions and constructive feedback that led to an improved manuscript.

+\paragraph{Competing interests.} After submission the second author became affiliated with Mosek ApS, which produces proprietary optimization software.
+The remaining authors have no competing interests to declare.